BuzzFeedNews/zika-data/README.md

 #### Zika Virus

+- The Pan American Health Organization / World Health Organization is publishing [weekly counts of suspected and confirmed cases, by country and territory](http://ais.paho.org/phip/viz/ed_zika_epicurve.asp), as reported by each country.
+The data portal includes a few important notes:
+    - "The suspected cases in Brazil are unofficial (media monitoring)"
+    - "Data is shared in an effort to transparently disseminate available information reported by Member States.
+Any subsequent interpretation and analysis of this data should consider differences in surveillance systems and reporting requirements."

+- The European Centre for Disease Prevention and Control is tracking [countries and territories with local Zika transmission](http://ecdc.europa.eu/en/healthtopics/zika_virus_infection/zika-outbreak/Pages/Zika-countries-with-transmission.aspx) and classifying them into several categories.

 - The Centers for Disease Control and Prevention (CDC) is maintaining a list of "[Countries and territories with active Zika virus transmission](http://www.cdc.gov/zika/geo/active-countries.html)."

-- The Pan American Health Organization is maintaining a [similiar list](http://www.paho.org/hq/index.php?option=com_content&view=article&id=11603&Itemid=41696).
+The Pan American Health Organization is maintaining a [similiar list](http://www.paho.org/hq/index.php?option=com_content&view=article&id=11603&Itemid=41696).

-- The European Centre for Disease Prevention and Control is tracking [countries and territories with local Zika transmission](http://ecdc.europa.eu/en/healthtopics/zika_virus_infection/zika-outbreak/Pages/Zika-countries-with-transmission.aspx) and classifying them into several categories.

-- The World Health Organization is not yet publishing structured data, but publishes a [page of Zika outbreak news](http://www.who.int/csr/don/archive/disease/zika-virus-infection/en/).

 - HealthMap.org is [mapping news and social-media alerts](http://www.healthmap.org/zika/) about Zika.